E3SM-Project/polaris/docs/developers_guide/docs.md

 - A description of each suite, including which tasks are included

-A template is available for test groups and tasks in the User's Guide:
+A template is available for documenting groups of related tasks in the User's
-{ref}`component-test-group-name`
+Guide: {ref}`ocean-category-of-task`

 The Developer's guide for each component should contain:

 - Relevant technical details about development specific to that component

-- A page for each test group:
+- A page for each category of tasks:

-  - A description of any development-specific details of that test group
+  - A description of any development-specific details common to all tasks in this category
   - A description of shared config, namelist and streams files
   - A description of shared steps
-  - A description of any other shared framework code for the test group
+  - A description of any other shared framework code shared between the tasks in that category
   - A description of each task and its steps

 - Technical details on the shared framework for the component

-Finally, all functions in the test group that are part of the public API (i.e. all functions that don't start with an underscore) should be added to `docs/<component>/api.md`:
+Finally, all functions in the tasks and their shared framework that are part of the public API (i.e. all functions that don't start with an underscore) should be added to `docs/<component>/api.md`:

 ````markdown